 Stretches and Exercises for Longer-Lasting Relief:

-This is the classic stretch for the back of the shoulder.
-It targets rhomboids when you pull the shoulder blade on around toward the chest.
+Here is the classic stretch for the back of the shoulder.
+It targets rhomboids when you pull the shoulder blade around toward the chest.
 It’s hard to use ice-and-stretch on this one, but it works well under the spray of a hot shower.